Biology Laboratory I

 - Understand the basic Mendelian genetics (dominant and recessive characteristics and co-dominance) through monohybrid and dihybrid crosses.

 - Understand sex-linked traits and how to analyze human pedigrees.

 - Understand the light reaction of photosynthesis by creating the absorbance spectra and action spectra of various plant pigments.

 - The Scientific Method

 - Cell Structure

 - DNA extraction, Structure, Replication and Protein Synthesis

 Required Text and Materials

 Students will be required to print their own laboratory manual prior to their first day in class.
 Other supplies will be provided during the lab.
 For safety reasons, students must wear closed shoes.
 No open-toed shoes or sandals are permitted in the labs.

 Students will receive a final mark out of 100.
-This mark is determined on the basis of lab attendance and on any lab assignments, tests, or final examinations.
 Students cannot miss more than two lab sessions or an incomplete grade will be assigned.